rinosukmandityo/autobackup/README.md

 ---
 #### Backup Database
 It will dump your MongoDB database with archive and copy it into your local folder and S3 Bucket
-Here is step by step:
+It's located in `database` directory and following is brief description about the config file:
-1. Change config file inside configs/configs.json with appropriate information about your database and S3 Bucket
+1. Change config file inside `configs/configs.json` with appropriate information about your database and S3 Bucket
 2.	`uri` is connection string used to connect into your database
 3.	`archivename` is your archive name that contains all dump files from your database
 4.	`archivesuffix_dateformat` used to add suffix into archive name.
 It can be used as a flag to determine your dump time.
 This format 20060102 is similar to yyyyMMdd format and 150405 is similar to HHmmss